Electrical Engineering (EE)

 EE 478 Control Systems 3 Cr.

 Analysis and design of continuous-time and discrete-time control systems using classical and state-space methods.
 Laplace transforms, transfer functions and block diagrams.
 Transient-response analysis, Routh-Hurwitz stability criterion, and steady-state error analysis.
 Analysis of control systems using the root-locus and frequency-response methods.
 Computer-aided design and analysis.
-Lecture: 3 hours.
-Prerequisites: EE 204 and MA 224.
-Offered once per year.
+3 lecture hours.
+Prerequisites: EE 204, MA 224.
+(Annually).

 EE 486 Digital Signal Processing 3 Cr.

 An introductory level course that discusses the conversion of analog signals to discrete time signals.
 Emphasis will be on the processing of discrete signals using both time-domain and frequency-domain analysis.
 These techniques will be applied to the design of digital filters.
 Classroom 3 hours.
-Prerequisite: EE 350 or instructor's permission.
+Prerequisite: EE 350.

 EE 487 Digital Signal Processing Lab 1 Cr.

 Implementation analysis and design of digital signal processing functions and techniques.
 Study and practice in the use of software and hardware platforms used for digital signal processing applications.
-Laboratory: 3 hours.
+3 Laboratory hours.
 Prerequisite: EE 350.
-This course is offered once a every spring.
+(Spring).

 EE 490 Advanced Topics 3 Cr.

 A course that provides advanced study in an area of the instructor's special competence.
 Courses that have been offered in the past include Power System Stability, Electrical Communications II, Microwave Theory and Techniques and Digital Systems.
-Offered as the occasion demands.
 Classroom 3 hours.
 Prerequisite: senior standing.
+(Occasionally).

 EE 491 Electrical System Design I 3 Cr.

 Introduction to design problems.
 Application of concepts of electrical engineering to a capstone design project.
 The first of a two-semester sequence, this course focuses on the problem statement, specification, preliminary design, design review and approval stages of the design processes, the design process involves exploring alternate solutions and design optimization and simulation.
 Economic constraints and human factors are considered in the design process.
 The course requires nine hours per week of directed reading, research and experimentation.
-Prerequisite: seventh semester standing and permission of the instructor.
+Prerequisite: Senior standing; permission of instructor.

 EE 494 Electrical System Design II 3 Cr.